muppaboutique/developer-docs/docs/development/standards/constants-usage.md

 }
 ```

-This class would then be used like this:
+You could then use this class like this:
 ```php
 use Yoast\WP\SEO\Constants\Link_Types;